-15 For the United States, "laws" for purposes of this Article means an act of the United States Congress or regulations promulgated pursuant to an act of the United States Congress that is enforceable by action of the central level of government.
+13 For the United States, "laws" for purposes of this Article means an act of the United States Congress or regulations promulgated pursuant to an act of the United States Congress that is enforceable by action of the central level of government.

-- 2. For purposes of this Article, "labor laws" means each Party's statutes or regulations, 16 or provisions thereof, that are directly related to the following internationally recognized labor rights: - (a) the right of association; - (b) the right to organize and bargain collectively; - (c) a prohibition on the use of any form of forced or compulsory labor; - (d) labor protections for children and young people, including a minimum age for the employment of children and the prohibition and elimination of the worst forms of child labor; and - (e) acceptable conditions of work with respect to minimum wages, hours of work, and occupational safety and health.
+- 2. For purposes of this Article, "labor laws" means each Party's statutes or regulations, 14 or provisions thereof, that are directly related to the following internationally recognized labor rights: - (a) the right of association; - (b) the right to organize and bargain collectively; - (c) a prohibition on the use of any form of forced or compulsory labor; - (d) labor protections for children and young people, including a minimum age for the employment of children and the prohibition and elimination of the worst forms of child labor; and - (e) acceptable conditions of work with respect to minimum wages, hours of work, and occupational safety and health. - 3.
+Nothing in this Treaty shall be construed to prevent a Party from adopting, maintaining, or enforcing any measure otherwise consistent with this Treaty that it considers appropriate to ensure that investment activity in its territory is undertaken in a manner sensitive to labor concerns.